Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “I can hear ye,” the runner said.
 With a bump, they began moving, rumbling slowly over uneven cobblestones.
 “And good cargo dunnae talk, or else I’ll tell me client it’s been naughty.
 And he’s not one to cross.
 Got it?”

-“Yes sir,” Terra muttered.
-Her stomach twisted and gurgled, irate at having to move again.
+“Yep,” Terra muttered.
+A cold, wet breeze buffeted the wagon.
 With a shudder, she curled her legs closer to her body.
 At least the bag was a little warmer than the open air.
 She hated to admit it, but she was kind of glad for the silence.
 Nothing she said to Pharazon seemed to help.
 She’d never seen him so depressed before.
 And it was understandable, but annoying all the same.
-When Terra was upset, she generally tried to do something about it.
 Pharazon had just given up.
 And Terra couldn’t stand giving up.
 It was making him really difficult to work with.

-She didn’t know how she was going to be able to keep Pharazon safe through all this.
-He seemed to be absolutely miserable at defending himself or even helping her in the most basic of tasks under fire.
-He had book smarts, and that was about it.
-Terra had been hoping he would turn out to have some hidden wellspring of courage that would manifest in times of peril, but it seemed that hope was in vain.
+Terra had been hoping he would turn out to have some hidden wellspring of courage that would manifest in times of peril, but that hadn’t happened.
 Right now he was only a liability.
 But she would see him home safely, no matter what.

 After a short time, the port’s ambiance was replaced by the heavy tamp of hoofbeats on dirt.
 The air grew less salty, and more fresh and sweet with the scent of plants opened up for the night.
 Petpetpets chirped and clicked around them.
 Once Terra thought she heard the far-off bleat of a Babaa.
 Soft breathing nearby told her Pharazon was asleep.